rkelson/metadata-asset-tracking-tool/metadata/Cadastre/plss_sections_gcdb.md

 ### Update Schedule

-We update this dataset annually as horizontal control positions from published sources and GPS observations become available.
-Beyond these additions, this dataset is updated as needed.
+This dataset is updated semi-annually.

 ### Previous Updates